kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

    $ mysql -u root -p
    ```

-   Specify the login and password for user (the default login and password in Kaa configuration files is "sqladmin" and "admin"):
+   Specify the user login and the password (the default login and password in Kaa configuration files are "sqladmin" and "admin"):

    ```sql
    CREATE USER 'sqladmin'@'localhost' IDENTIFIED BY 'admin'; GRANT ALL PRIVILEGES ON *.* TO 'sqladmin'@'localhost' WITH GRANT OPTION; FLUSH PRIVILEGES;
    ```

-   Create the Kaa database by executing the following command:
+   Create a Kaa database by executing the following command:

    ```sql
    CREATE DATABASE kaa